-Length 500 words Duration 5 minutes Range Throwing distance Area of Effect 1 creature Energy Cost 1 spell point Material Component Green spell ball utterly enchanted and enthralled by Nature.
+Length 500 words Duration 5 minutes

+Range Throwing distance Area of Effect 1 creature

+Energy Cost 1 spell Material Green spell

+point Component ball

+This spell allows the Druid to cause any one creature to become utterly enchanted and enthralled by Nature.
 Creatures affected by Nature Love may not fight, bear arms, or cast spells.